aradhana14nov/Grafana-Operator-Playground/tutorials/monitoring-using-prometheus-grafana.md

 This Operator will be installed in the "operators" namespace and will be usable from all namespaces in the cluster.

-- After Operator installation, verify that your operator got successfully installed by executing the below command.:
+- After Operator installation, verify that your operator got successfully installed by executing the below command :

 ```execute
 kubectl get csv -n operators